 However, given the brand’s emphasis on sustainability, eco-friendliness, and dedicated craftsmanship, we believe that the cost is justified when considered alongside other options that lack some or all of these built-in benefits.
 Plus, frequent Avocado mattress sales offer plenty of ways to save.

 Here's the official 2023 pricing for the Avocado Green Mattress:

 - Twin XL size RRP: $1,499

 - King size RRP: $2,599

 - California king size RRP: $2,599

 Note that if you want to make the mattress a touch softer, you'll need to factor in that pillowtop fee.
 A $39 package protection charge is automatically added at checkout, but you can remove this if you don't want it.

 Organic mattresses aren’t necessarily cheap, and purchasing the Avocado Green Mattress will be an investment for most people.
 A queen-sized Avocado Green costs $1,999 before markdowns.
-Across the market, mattress sales happen throughout the year, but Avocado mattress deals are rarer.
+Across the market, mattress sales happen throughout the year, but Avocado mattress deals and sales are rarer.
 You can't always count on any kind of discount, but we did see a decent price drop in the Black Friday mattress deals (the price of queen dropped down to $1,710).

 If you’re looking for a slightly more budget-friendly organic mattress, consider checking out the Awara Natural Hybrid Mattress.
 It's often on sale from $799 for a twin and includes up to $499 in free bedding.
 And like Avocado, Awara also offers a 1-year at-home trial.